grelich/muckraker/character.md

 **Arachnid Touch** | You can scale sheer surfaces like a spider  | If malfunctioned you can take harm due to things randomly sticking to your hands.
 **Fearful Stare** | You can determine, in cryptic terms, what someone's worst fear is my staring into their eyes  | If malfunctioned you can take harm due hallucinating the worst nightmares of the people around you
 **Peaceful Stare** | You can determine, in cryptic terms, what makes someone feel at peace.  | If malfunctioned you are easily distracted by the day dreams of people around you which can cause harm.
-**Speedster** | You can for brief periods of time (<5 seconds) move faster than the speed of sound | If malfunctioned on body rolls your body may suddenly want to speed up which may cause extra harm
+**Speedster** | You can for brief periods of time (< 5 seconds) move faster than the speed of sound | If malfunctioned on body rolls your body may suddenly want to speed up which may cause extra harm
 **Gravity Wings** | You can fly | If malfunctioned you cannot land and any skill roll that needs to be done with you close to the ground can be hazardous
 **Energy Eyes** | You can superheat items by staring at them | If malfunctioned your eyes start firing energy seemingly at random which can cause you to suddenly need to shut your eyes to prevent catastrophy
 **Technomancy** | You can place your mind inside of computers and machinery to control them | If malfunctioned machines around you can suddenly start behaving oddly, which can cause electrical injuries and other calamities

+Furthermore, remember that all roleplay must be done with the assumption that the condition your character is experiencing is active - some things will be harder for your character to do until the genetic imbalance passes.

 ## Level of Genetic Malfunction